 ● Layering – accommodating multiple resources

 ● Zoning – providing the right amount of settings & acoustics

 ● Proximity – no longer bound by assigned seating

 ● Social – leveraging informal networks

-Choice is also key (and is a theme that will become prominent through this guide) when it comes to designing a collaborative space.
-What we mean here is providing staff with the choice to work in not only different ways, but also in different parts of the office and even out of the office.
+The choice is also key (and is a theme that will become prominent through this guide) when it comes to designing a collaborative space.
+What we mean here is providing staff with the choice to work in not only different ways but also in different parts of the office and even out of the office.
 Comfortable breakout areas, collaborative booths, outdoor areas, kitchen benches and even local coffee shops are all important as are the traditional private meeting room.